ePC: Fast and Deep Predictive Coding in Digital Simulation: Shifting from States to Errors: Predictive Coding without Signal Decay

 \subsection{How ePC Avoids Signal Decay}

 The key difference between sPC and ePC lies in the structure of their computational graph, as shown in \cref{fig:state_vs_error_architecture}.
-Striving for biological plausibility, sPC intentionally breaks the graph to enforce local update information, inadvertently resulting in exponential signal decay when simulated on digital hardware, as explained in \cref{sec:signal_decay_in_state_optim}.
+Striving for biological plausibility, sPC intentionally breaks the graph to enforce local update information, inadvertently resulting in exponential signal decay when simulated numerically, as explained in \cref{sec:signal_decay_in_state_optim}.

 To avoid this issue, ePC reconnects the entire network graph, thereby creating a direct relationship between all input variables and the predicted output:

-This restructuring enables the main advantage of ePC: the use of backpropagation to transmit signals from the output loss $\mathcal{L}(\hat\y, \y)$ directly to all errors $\e[i]$ via $\hat\y$, without intermediate attenuation.
+This restructuring enables the main advantage of ePC: the use of \textit{reverse-mode automatic differentiation (AD)} \footnote{We use ``reverse-mode AD'' to refer to the efficient numerical method to compute gradients of a parametrized function.
+Though often used interchangeably, we reserve ``backprop(agation)'' for the learning algorithm that \textit{uses} these gradients for parameter updates.} to transmit signals from the output loss $\mathcal{L}(\hat\y, \y)$ directly to all errors $\e[i]$ via $\hat\y$, without intermediate attenuation.

 A brief step-by-step analysis reveals how ePC successfully decouples stability from propagation speed, which were problematically intertwined in sPC.
-First, backpropagation computes gradients throughout the entire network, ensuring signals reach all layers unattenuated.
+First, reverse-mode AD computes gradients throughout the entire network, ensuring signals reach all layers unattenuated.
 Only thereafter, during the actual error update step, is the learning rate applied, affecting stability but not propagation reach.
 This separation allows signals to influence all network layers simultaneously, regardless of depth, thereby eliminating the exponential decay problem seen in sPC.

 While ePC might appear to be a hybrid of PC and backprop, this characterization is misleading: ePC remains fundamentally a PC algorithm.
-Backpropagation serves only as a computational tool to efficiently reach state equilibrium on digital hardware, without influencing the weight updates, which stay temporally local following PC principles. \cref{apdx:exact_backprop_epc,apdx:mnist_deep_linear_gradient_analysis} explore the nuanced relationship between ePC and backpropagation in greater detail.
+Reverse-mode AD serves only as a computational backbone to efficiently reach state equilibrium in digital simulation, without influencing the weight updates, which stay temporally local following PC principles. \cref{apdx:exact_backprop_epc,apdx:mnist_deep_linear_gradient_analysis} explore the nuanced relationship between ePC and backpropagation in greater detail.